The Department of Materials has started welcoming back small groups of undergraduate students to undertake essential practical work.

 This experience, although intense and a lot of ongoing work, has been a wonderful chance to see how students can engage in a learning task and develop a love of a subject."

-Dr Priya Saravanapavan said "The task of setting up multi-mode teaching within a very short time was quite challenging; however, everyone pulled together to make this work for the summer term.
+Dr Priya Saravanapavan said "The task of setting up multi-mode teaching within a very short time was quite challenging.

 Article text (excluding photos or graphics) © Imperial College London.